 Secondly, some groups see IVF as breaking the sacrosanct link between sex and procreation.
 Catholics traditionally use this argument to prohibit all forms of IVF, whilst Protestants traditionally deem IVF ethical only if done in the context of infertility within a marriage, without third-party donor gametes, and without the destruction of embryos.

 2. Issues Around the Surrogate Pregnancy

 The UK law prohibits the commercialisation of surrogacy, and for very legitimate reasons.
 Round the world, in countries with less restrictive (or absent) surrogacy laws, there have been many cases of human right abuses of both surrogate mothers and surrogate-born children, for commercial gain.
 In 2015, a police raid in China uncovered a child-trafficking ring, where paid surrogate mothers were housed in squalor until they gave birth to their children, which were then sold for profit1.
 The photographs that appeared in the press were horrifying.

 The issue of commercialisation of surrogacy also opens up the broader ethical question on whether it is moral to commoditise the human body.
 The answer is not simple.
 In some circumstances, commoditisation of the body is seen as necessary, for example, in the employment of individuals based on their ability to do manual labour with their hands.
 It can even be seen as a heroic and altruistic, such as donating a kidney to save the life of a family member or friend.
-However, on the flip side, when someone sells themselves into prostitution, we see their commoditisation of their sexual organs as dreadfully sad and degrading.
+However, on the flip side, when someone sells themselves into prostitution, people often instinctively see this (rightly or wrongly) as a sad and degrading situation.